RickStrahl/Westwind.WebView/HtmlToPdf.md

 * Using an Async Call
 * Using Event Callbacks

-The base library uses the built-in **WebView2 Runtime in Windows so it has no external dependencies for your applications** assuming you are running on a recent version of Windows that has the WebView2 Runtime installed.
-The extended package version provides additional features, but it also has additional dependencies and is slower to run and has a larger distribution footprint.
-In order to keep the base functionality very small and lean these two packages have been separated.
+The library uses the built-in **WebView2 Runtime in Windows so it has no external dependencies for your applications** assuming you are running on a recent version of Windows that has the WebView2 Runtime installed.

 > #### Server Unattended Usage Requires Special Consideration
 > HtmlToPdf generation works in server environments, but there is one limitation in that you cannot generate a table of contents at the moment.
-There's a server specific configuration that must be set.
+There's a server specific configuration that must be set in order to run inside of a service environment like IIS or as a Windows Service.
 For more info [see below](#unattended-server-operation-iis-windows-services-etc).

-If you would like to find out more how this library works and how the original code and Pdf code was build, you can check out this blog post here:
+If you would like to find out more how this library works and how the original code and Pdf code was build, you can check out this blog post:

 * [Programmatic Html to Pdf Generation using the WebView2 Control](https://weblog.west-wind.com/posts/2024/Mar/26/Programmatic-Html-to-PDF-Generation-using-the-WebView2-Control-with-NET)

 ## Prerequisites
-The library is Windows specific, but it works in a variety of environments on Windows.
+The library is Windows specific and works with:

 ### Support for
 * Windows 11/10 Server 2019/2022